 “How old are we here?
-I think I should get you a baby strap and the high chair,” Kenny suggests, standing up.
+I think I should get you a baby strap and the high chair,” Kenny suggested, standing up.
 “I think Dad put it in the closet.
 Let me go check.”

 “Victory!”
-Charlene exclaims proudly.
+Charlene exclaimed proudly.

 “What for?”
-Jacky asks, surprised.
+Jacky asked, surprised.